learn-co-curriculum/sinatra-project-planning-structured/README.md

 ## Introduction

 The Sinatra project is your first web application -- complete with a database!
 Look Ma, I built a website!
+In a few lessons, you'll be presented with the project requirements.
 Here is an opinionated guide for successfully getting going with your Sinatra project.

 **Use this lesson to help you complete this [planning form][]**